SchemaAgent's Main Features

 The Design window also shows WSDL files where you can explore the content of the WSDL file and view its internal schemas as well as all of its messages, port types, bindings, and services.
 The import of XML schemas or different WSDL files is also possible.

 If a file is renamed or moved, the change is passed to all other files in the workspace that reference the changed file.
 The advantage is that multiple files can be managed from within the SchemaAgent Client GUI, thus obviating the need to edit individual files separately.

 Viewing structures and relations

-In the Design window, you can obtain a graphical view of the relationships between an MFD file, its source and target schemas, and all schemas associated with the source and target schemas.
+In the Design window, you can obtain a graphical view of the relationships between the source and target schemas of MapForce design files, and all related schemas.
 IIRs can be viewed immediately and in greater detail in the schema component itself and the detailed structure of schema components, such as elements and complex types, can be displayed.

 This applies also to XML instances, XSLT stylesheets and WSDL files.
 For each of these files, SchemaAgent Client displays a file box in the Design window.
 These file boxes contain all the relevant information for a particular file, structured in collapsed sections which can be expanded to view some of the data in detail.